RasmusRPaulsen/DTUImageAnalysis/exercises/ex4-ImageFiltering/readme.md

 ## Mean filtering

-Now we will try some filters on an artificial image with different types of noise.
+Now we will try some filters on an artificial image with different types of noise starting with the mean filter.

 ### Exercise 3